roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-03 ****** byStoryTeller07© William was up early ready to visit his teacher, Miss Grant.
+William was up early ready to visit his teacher, Miss Grant.
 Unusually for him impatience kept him looking at the clock, then his watch.
 Pacing around the bedroom, he wondered if there was something to do as a distraction.
 Fidgeting in front of the computer, he found it was useless as a distraction.
 Time usually went quickly when playing a game, only in was impossible to concentrate on anything, except the more pressing appointment.

   He looked through the assignment yet again.
 The pertinent paragraphs had been re-written a few times, until they seemed foolproof.
 Previous instructions hadn't been specific enough, so that they spilled over into her private life outside of school.